 A Brief History

 Claiming Williams was born after a series of racist and sexist incidents in January 2008 sparked a grassroots student movement that was joined by staff and faculty, and became known as Stand with Us.
-The hope was that the community would work pro-actively to prevent hurtful, hateful incidents, rather than just responding afterwards.
+The hope was that the community would work proactively to prevent hurtful, hateful incidents, rather than just responding afterward.

 Claiming Williams Day

 Claiming Williams Day occurs on the first Thursday of the Spring semester.
 Classes are suspended and the campus engages in events and discussions about building and sustaining a more inclusive community.
 Claiming Williams Day takes shape around proposals generated by students, staff, and faculty.

-We urge you to get involved – by serving on the Claiming Williams Steering Committee, by proposing an event, or simply by attending.
+We urge you to get involved – by serving on the Claiming Williams Committee, by proposing an event, or by participating in the events of the day.
 The Claiming Williams Steering Committee is eager to assist members of the community who want to propose an event or discussion: please contact us if you have an idea.

 Claiming Williams invites the community to acknowledge and understand the uncomfortable reality that not all students, staff, and faculty can equally “claim” Williams.
 By challenging the effects of the College’s history of inequality that are based on privileges of class, race, ethnicity, gender, sexuality, and religion, we will provoke individual, institutional, and cultural change.